SingleManTH/agiletoolkit.org/docs/overview/why-use.md

 * UI logic is cleanly separated from business logic by design
 * And your data structures bind seamlessly to your interface widgets.

-Agile Toolkit brings the convenience and power of desktop frameworks to PHP developers building data-centric AJAX applications.

 ### How is Agile Toolkit different?